PopovMP/MT4-FST-Library.dll/ReadMe.txt

 MT4-FST Library.dll is a bridge between MetaTrader 4 and Forex Strategy Trader.
-Please use MS VS2008 C++ for this ptoject.

 All resources about Forex Strategy Trader can be found at http://forexsb.com/